viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 > [!IMPORTANT]
 > Microsoft Connected Cache is currently a preview feature.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-Microsoft Connected Cache for Enterprise and Education (preview) is a software-only caching solution that delivers Microsoft content within Enterprise and Education networks.
-Connected Cache can be managed from an Azure portal or through Azure CLI and can be deployed to as many Windows devices, Linux devices, or VMs as needed.
-Managed Windows devices can be configured to download cloud content from a Connected Cache server by applying the client policy using management tools such as Intune.
+Microsoft Connected Cache for Enterprise and Education (preview) is a software-only caching solution that delivers Microsoft content within enterprise and education networks.
+Connected Cache can be managed from the Azure portal or through Azure CLI.
+It can be deployed to as many Windows devices, Linux devices, or VMs as needed.
+Managed Windows devices can be configured to download cloud content from a Connected Cache server by applying the client policy using management tools such as Microsoft Intune.

-For information about Microsoft Connected Cache in Configuration Manager (generally available, starting Configuration Manager version 2111), see [Microsoft Connected Cache in Configuration Manager](/configmgr/core/plan-design/hierarchy/microsoft-connected-cache).
+For information about Microsoft Connected Cache in Configuration Manager<!-- version 2111-->, see [Microsoft Connected Cache in Configuration Manager](/configmgr/core/plan-design/hierarchy/microsoft-connected-cache).

-Microsoft Connected Cache deployed directly to Windows relies on [Windows Subsystem for Linux](/windows/wsl/about) and either a [Group Managed Service Account](/windows-server/identity/ad-ds/manage/group-managed-service-accounts/group-managed-service-accounts/getting-started-with-group-managed-service-accounts), local user account, or domain user account are required to run WSL.
+Microsoft Connected Cache deployed directly to Windows relies on [Windows Subsystem for Linux (WSL](/windows/wsl/about) and either a [Group Managed Service Account](/windows-server/identity/ad-ds/manage/group-managed-service-accounts/group-managed-service-accounts/getting-started-with-group-managed-service-accounts), local user account, or domain user account are required to run WSL.
 WSL needs to run in a user context and any user, even if the currently logged-in user, could be used to run WSL and Microsoft Connected Cache.

 ## Supported scenarios and configurations